 Now they are preparing a similar assault on Europeans’ ability to transact privately and without giving bankers a cut.
 European Union officials just published a "Proposal for an EU Initiative on Restriction on Payments in Cash."

-Anti-EU movements are surging across the continent, with important elections coming this year in both France and Germany.
-Anger and frustration is already threatening to tear the EU apart.
+With important elections coming this year in both France and Germany.
+Anger and frustration are already threatening to tear the EU apart.
 Now EU officials are floating another measure that promises to be controversial.